ramachandraa-ps/voice-catalyst/README.md

 2. Enable Authentication (Email/Password and Google providers)
 3. Create a Firestore database
 4. Add the Firebase configuration to your application

+## Cloudinary Setup

+See [CLOUDINARY_SETUP.md](CLOUDINARY_SETUP.md) for detailed instructions on setting up Cloudinary for image uploads.

 ## Firestore Data Structure